 Although this funnel can be further elaborated, it gives the basic idea of how to develop a funnel while being intentional with the digital adoption tools.

-And ultimately, it’s about delivering the insights from this data, that is:
+Finally, it’s about sharing the conclusions drawn from this data, namely

 “And so by piecing and stitching together these different data sources, we were able to have a more complete picture.
 And to be doing this, it all starts from being intentional in the digital adoption workstream, at the management of change workstream or, using data to build that workstream and make sure that people understand that this is important”, said Elliott.

 It’s crucial to be deliberate while using technologies for digital adoption and managing change, which entails:

 The intended consequences of your technology installation are likely to suffer if success indicators for digital adoption are not defined and tracked.
 To maximize the return on investment, it’s crucial to understand the goals underlying the use of digital adoption tools.